-A BRIEF HISTORY OF THE LAWS OF CHESS
+A BRIEF HISTORY OF THE LAWS OF CHESS 1

-FIDE LAWS OF CHESS 6
+FIDE LAWS OF CHESS 3

-INTRODUCTION 6
+INTRODUCTION 3

-PREFACE 6
+PREFACE 3

-BASIC RULES OF PLAY 7
+BASIC RULES OF PLAY 4

-Article 1: The nature and objectives of the game of chess 7
+Article 1: The nature and objectives of the game of chess 4

-Article 2: The initial position of the pieces on the chessboard 7
+Article 2: The initial position of the pieces on the chessboard 4

-Article 3: The moves of the pieces 9
+Article 3: The moves of the pieces 6

-Article 4: The act of moving the pieces
+Article 4: The act of moving the pieces 11

-Article 5: The completion of the game 15
+Article 5: The completion of the game 13

-COMPETITION RULES 17
+COMPETITION RULES 14

-Article 6: The chessclock
+Article 6: The Chessclock 14

-Article 7: Irregularities 22
+Article 7: Irregularities 19

-Article 8: The recording of the moves
+Article 8: The recording of the moves 21

-Article 9: The drawn game
+Article 9: The drawn game 24

-Article 10: Points
+Article 10: Points 26

-Article 11: The conduct of the players 29
+Article 11: The conduct of the players 27

-Article 12: The role of the Arbiter (see Preface) 32
+Article 12: The role of the Arbiter (see Preface) 30

-APPENDICES
+APPENDICES 32

-Appendix A. Rapid chess
+Appendix A. Rapid chess 32

-Appendix B. Blitz 35
+Appendix B. Blitz 34

-Appendix C. Algebraic notation
+Appendix C. Algebraic notation 35

-Appendix D. Rules for play with blind and visually disabled players 40
+Appendix D. Rules for play with blind and visually disabled players 38

-GUIDELINES 43
+GUIDELINES 41

-Guidelines I. Adjourned games 43
+Guidelines I. Adjourned games 41

 Guidelines II.
-Chess960 Rules 45
+Chess960 Rules 43

 Guidelines III.
-Games without increment including Quickplay Finishes
+Games without increment including Quickplay Finishes 45

-GLOSSARY OF TERMS IN THE LAWS OF CHESS 49
+GLOSSARY OF TERMS IN THE LAWS OF CHESS 47

-FIDE COMPETITION RULES 54

-Preface

-1 Scope

-2 The Chief Organiser (CO)

-3 The Chief Arbiter (CA) 55

-4 Preparation of the Playing Hall 55

-5 Chess Equipment 55
+GUIDELINES FOR THE ORGANISERS 52

+Introduction 52

+1. Rules that must be specified in the tournament regulations 52

+2. Rules that are recommended to be specified in the tournament regulations 53

+3. Optional Rules that may be specified in the tournament regulations 53